brandoncjh/CTF/csiCTF/confuseddeputy.md

 ![](images/deputy1a.PNG)

 The challenge description also tells us to access another endpoint `/admin`.
-This brings us to a page where the "admin" will visit a page URL that we give him, and also a `colour` input for the admin to submit.
+This brings us to a page where the "admin" will visit a page URL that we give him, and also a `color` input for the admin to submit.

 ![](images/deputy1b.PNG)